-#4 Updated by mhrivnak about 5 years ago
+#4 Updated by mhrivnak over 5 years ago

 ConfigParser has unconventional behavior; we have not discovered a bug in it.
 The read() function returns a list of files that were successfully read, and we were ignoring that list.
 There is a reasonable explanation detailed here: https://docs.python.org/2/library/configparser.html#ConfigParser.RawConfigParser.read

 Please register to edit this issue